Mary Anning: In fiction

-Mary Anning appears as a Heroic Spirit belonging to the Lancer class in the web manga Learn Even More with Manga!, derived from the video game Fate/Grand Order.
+Mary Anning appears in the web manga Learn Even More with Manga!, derived from the 2015 video game Fate/Grand Order.
 Her depiction in that manga brings several features from Anning's life into play, such as fossil-collecting gear, fossils, and live versions of ichthyosaurs and plesiosaurs.
-She later appears in the video game, voiced by Maria Naganawa.

-Anning served as inspiration for Sarah Perry's fossil-hunting protagonist, Cora, in the 2016 novel The Essex Serpent.
+In 2022, Anning was added to the video game Fate/Grand Order as a gacha character for a limited time.

-The film Ammonite, directed by Francis Lee, and based on segments of Anning's life and legacy, premiered at the Toronto International Film Festival on 11 September 2020.
+The film Ammonite, directed by Francis Lee, and based on segments of Anning's life and legacy, premiered at the 2020 Toronto International Film Festival.
 Kate Winslet portrays Anning and Saoirse Ronan portrays Charlotte Murchison, with the two engaged in a fictional lesbian relationship.

-The film was released on 13 November 2020 in the US and 26 March 2021 in the UK.
+She appears in the 2019 play Digging Up Dessa by Laura Schellhardt.
+The titular Dessa is a 12-year-old girl who learns to cope with her anger and grief after the loss of her father in a car accident and moving to a new city.
+Following the crash, she also befriends Mary Anning as an imaginary friend and takes an interest in paleontology.
+She participates in her new school's science fair with the goal of calling out the patriarchy in the field of science and properly crediting women's achievements.